mysterioustrousers/MYSSharedSettings/README.md

 #### Pushing Local Settings to iCloud

 Call `- (void)pushLocalToiCloud` to overwrite any settings currently in iCloud with the local settings in `NSUserDefaults`.

+### Changelog

+* `ChangedMYSSharedSettingsChangedNotification` to fire both when ubiquity values change, but also local values.
+And the object is not an array of changed property keys.